 In building a multivariable model for each outcome we used a combination of forward and backward selection and both p-value and AIC criteria to identify significant predictors in a final parsimonious model.
 In all final models we controlled for age (four categories: 18-21 years, 22-29 years, 30-40 years and >40 years), time in the study and participant’s sex.
-We had previously shown that, controlling for gender, there were no differences at baseline between the two ART groups in the number of lifetime partners, sexual partners in the last six months, reported coital frequency or consistent condom use in the last month.
-However, the pre-ART group was significantly more likely to have been sexually active in the last month than the ART-eligible group, suggesting they might be more physically well (earlier disease stage) and therefore able and interested in having sex [16].
+We had previously shown that, controlling for gender, there were few differences at baseline between the two ART groups.
+However, the pre-ART group was significantly more likely to have been sexually active in the last month than the ART-eligible group, suggesting they might be more physically well [16].
 We considered an interaction term between ART-group and time in the study to allow the association between ART and each sexual behavior outcome to vary over time [34].
 Given that the analyses were at the partnership level, first report of partnership was synonymous with enrolment for most but not all of the partnerships.
 The analyses for each sexual behaviour outcome were repeated among partnerships ongoing at enrolment only and the results remained virtually unchanged.
-Thus, for the remainder of the text we refer to the time of first report of partnership as enrolment and time after first report as ‘during follow-up’.
+Thus, we refer to the time of first report of partnership as enrolment and time after first report as ‘during follow-up’.

 A small number in the ART-eligible group never started ART while in follow-up.
 Similarly, a small proportion of the pre-ART group started ART during the study.
 Analyses for each outcome were repeated excluding those in the ART-eligible group who never started ART and censoring those in the pre-ART group who became ART-eligible at their ART initiation date.
-Having found that exclusion of this subset did not substantively change the results, we kept the larger sample size for all analyses to increase power.
+Exclusion of this subset did not substantively change the results, therefore we kept the larger sample size for all analyses to increase power.

 Descriptive analyses examined disclosure and knowledge of partner status across ART groups at enrolment and over time, among ongoing partnerships and new partnerships separately.